Driving in France?

 - D is a route départementale, i.e. a minor road under departmental (provincial) administration.

 A color system goes along with the above roads.
-If the sign with the number code for the road has a red background, it signifies a major road.
-A number highlighted in yellow means a road of intermediate significance, and white is for minor or country roads.
-In other words, a provincial road, for example, will probably be a minor one and have a white number sign.
+If the sign with the number code for the road has a red background, it signifies a major or national road.
+A number highlighted in yellow means a regional road of intermediate significance, and white is for minor or country roads.
+A provincial road, for example, will probably be a minor one and have a white number sign.

 If you are not in a hurry to get to your destination, it is recommended that you avoid the routes à péage and take smaller rural roads.
 This detour may then take you longer; however, these roads are often very scenic and do not have as much traffic.

 Outside of metropolitan areas, traffic conditions are far better than the cliché suggests.
-However, be wary of motorcyclists and moped drivers, as they often drive rather fast and tend to overtake dangerously.
-Large trucks and vans often seem to believe the road belongs to them, so beware of them, too, when driving in France.
+However, be wary of motorcyclists and moped drivers, as they often drive rather fast, are easy to overlook, and some tend to overtake dangerously.
+Also take care around large trucks and vans —keep your wits about you when driving abroad!

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.